Chapter 17 Apriori and Post-Hoc Comparisons

 \[q = \frac{80.45 - 48.37} {\sqrt{\frac{340.7788}{10}}} = 5.4954\]

 The q statistic has its own distribution.
-Like the t-statistic, it is broader than the normal distribution for small degrees of freedom.
+Like the t-statistic, it has heavier tails than the normal distribution for small degrees of freedom.
 Also, q increases in width with increasing number of groups.
 That’s because as the number of possible comparisons increases, the difference between the extreme means increases.

 R has the functions ptukey and qtukey to test the statistical significance of this difference of extreme means. ptukey needs our value of q, the number of groups, and \(df_{within}\).
 For our pair of extreme means: